ceramic-engine/ceramic-engine.github.io/content/examples/01-basics/02-quad-drag.md

 title: Dragging a quad
 permalink: examples/quad-drag/
 sample: quad-drag
+description: A simple scene to display a quad and drag it with pointer (touch/mouse) events.
 ---

 A simple scene to display a quad and drag it with pointer (touch/mouse) events.